FergusLemon/CV/README.md

 # Fergus Lemon
 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

 I am a junior developer with a passion for building and learning.
-I am looking to join a team with a focus on building products driven by their customers needs, that follow the principles of TDD, clean code and YAGNI.
-In return I offer dedication, hard work, resourcefulness, desire to keep learning and tackle difficult problems to support the team's overall goals.
+I am looking to join a team with a focus on building products driven by customers needs, that follow the principles of TDD, clean code and 'You aren't gonna need it' (YAGNI).
+In return I offer resourcefulness, clear thinking, a desire to keep learning and to tackle difficult problems to support the team's goals.

-I have over eight year's worth of experience at PwC where I was a number one rated senior manager, I managed teams ranging from 2-20 people working across a range of sectors and services from Accounting to Technology Consulting.
+I have over eight years' worth of experience at PwC where I was a number one rated senior manager, I managed teams ranging from 2-20 people working across various sectors and services, from Accounting to Technology Consulting.
 In 2016 I completed the Makers Academy coding bootcamp with a view to gaining skills that would help me move into a more technical role at PwC and whilst I achieved that goal there was little to no scope for me to gain experience coding.
-Having assessed my options I took the difficult decision to leave PwC and focus my efforts on coding and here I am.
+Having assessed my options I took the difficult decision to leave PwC and focus my efforts on landing a role as a developer.

 **Tech Skills**: Javascript, Typescript, Ruby, HTML, CSS, React, Node.js, Express, MongoDB